-For more information on building practitioners, visit the Building for consumers section on the VBA website.
+For more information on building practitioners, visit VBA's Building for consumers.

 Tradespeople - registered and licensed

 If your builder or tradesperson carries out work worth more than $10,000, they must be registered with the VBA.
 This includes carpenters, bricklayers and concreters.

-For work worth up to $10,000 view our Home improvement projects section (below).
+For work worth up to $10,000 view Home improvement projects.

 Plumbers, gasfitters and drainers: